Surewek/rsschool-cv/cv.md

 + English - A1(A2 in progress)
 + Chinese - A2
 + Russian - Native speaker
-+ Belarussian - Native speaker
++ Belarusian - Native speaker